Australia’s long isolation from other continents has helped evolution

 smartness.
 The most sizeable ones are the flightless emu

 The most colourful ones are parrots,

 - both quite common birds everywhere in Australia – from the streets of

 most remote outback.
 The most distinctive sounds are made by

 kookaburras - Australia's largest kingfishers.

 of prey are also large and impressive.

 Emu.
 Poster by AllPosters.
 Click on thumbnail to buy

 Animals of Australia - Frogs and Reptiles

-Our most famous reptiles are of course the
+Our most famous reptiles are of

 but we have also got some beautiful geckos,